The Expats Guide to the 10 Best Places to Live in Portugal

 In the past decade, Portugal has transformed into one of the most popular European countries for expats.
 This beautiful nation offers fantastic cities to call home, each offering unique character and charm.

-Whether you want to live in the bustling capital city of Lisbon or enjoy a laid-back life near the Atlantic Ocean in southern Portugal, the country offers everything from year-round sunny weather, golden-sand beaches, and warm, friendly locals to rich history, vibrant culture, fresh seafood, and stunning landscapes to explore.
+Whether you want to live in the bustling capital city of Lisbon or enjoy a laid-back life near the Atlantic Ocean in southern Portugal, the country offers everything from year-round sunny weather, golden-sand beaches, and warm, friendly locals to rich history, vibrant Portuguese culture, fresh seafood, and stunning landscapes to explore.

 Why are expats moving to Portugal?